 06.12.2019 | 18:16 Clock | Christmas

-Rattle cold was it today - perfect for an evening visit to the Christmas market in downtown Frankfurt.
-Which brings us to today's topic: What kind of Christmas market do you like best?
-Are you more traditional?
-Or do you prefer small, cosy markets that only take place on an Advent weekend?
-I have my favourite stand at the Frankfurt Christmas Market for the Feuerzangenbowle.
+It was rattling cold today - perfect for an evening visit to the Christmas market in downtown Frankfurt.
+Which brings us right to today's topic: What kind of Christmas market do you like best?
+Are you more traditionally minded?
+Or do you prefer small, cosy markets that only take place on one Advent weekend?
+I have my favourite stand at the Frankfurt Christmas market for the Feuerzangenbowle.
 My neighbour, on the other hand, visits a different market in the Rhine-Main area every Sunday and meets her family there.
-A colleague of mine likes special backdrops again.
+Special scenery likes againrum a colleague of mine.

 01.12.2019 | 18:17 Clock | Free time

-November is often regarded as a depressing month: grey, wet and cold.
+November is often considered a depressing month: grey, wet and cold.

-There you are drawn to the sofa after work, with a glass of wine or a hot ginger tea and good.
-In fact, today I want to stir the drum for the eleventh month of the year, because he has so much adventure and comedy to offer outside.
-Starting with the colours of nature: gold, mustard and green have been in full bloom for a few weeks, bringing a golden note to the Rhine-Main area, forests and parks.
-Chestnuts like beech trees change from green to yellow and rich mustard at the ramparts or green oases like the Huthpark.
-A strong red here and there adds the horse chestnut as a bright spot of colour.
+That's when you're drawn to the sofa after work, with a glass of wine or a hot ginger tea and you're fine.
+In fact, today I want to beat the drum properly for the eleventh month of the year, it has so many adventurous and also droll things to offer outside.
+Starting with the colours of nature: gold, mustard and green have been in full bloom for a few weeks now, bringing a golden touch to the Rhine-Main area, to forests and parks.
+Chestnuts and beeches alike are changing from green to yellow and rich mustard at the ramparts or green oases like Huthpark.
+Vivid red here and there adds the horse chestnut as a bright s ...

 08.11.2019 | 10:54 Clock | Free time

-Autumn is in full swing, leaves on the roadside as well as the changeable weather and the change to the winter time testify to this.
-But for me there is no autumn depression since I got used to discovering something special in this supposedly grey month.
+Autumn is briskly underway, leaves on the side of the road are as much a testament to that as the changeable weather and the switch to wintertime.
+But for me, there's no such thing as autumn depression since I've gotten into the habit of discovering special things in this supposedly gray month.

-Which events in Hessen and Frankfurt open up a new world for me, I'll tell you today.
+Today I'll tell you which events in Hesse and Frankfurt are opening up a new world for me.

-First of all: The Jewish Culture Weeks - the Jewish community in Frankfurt is an enrichment without equals at all.
+First of all, there are the Jewish Culture Weeks - the Jewish community in Frankfurt is an enrichment without equal.

 01.11.2019 | 12:57 Clock | Frankfurt

-"Un es will merr net in mein Kopp enei, Wie kann nor e Mensch net von Frankfort sei," the local poet and journalist Friedrich Stoltze once called out in the chest tone of his conviction.
-If we had asked him what is so special about Frankfurt, his list would probably not have come to an end.
-I have pulled myself together and present to you today my 5 things that make our city so unique for me.
+"Un es will merr net in mein Kopp enei, Wie kann nor e Mensch net von Frankfort sei", cried the local poet and journalist Friedrich Stoltze in his chest tone of conviction.
+If we had asked him what was so special about Frankfurt, his list would probably have been endless.
+I have pulled myself together and present you today my 5 things that make our city so unique for me.

-We have often thought together about what makes our city so worth living or loving.
-Frankfurt always scores well in city drinking when it comes to quality of life.
+We have often thought together here, what makes our city so lovable or worth living.
+Frankfurt always does well in city rankings when it comes to quality of life.

-But what is it that distinguishes us from other places?
+But what is it that actually sets us apart from the other places?